 It has been suggested that the transmission of BToV is via the oral/nasal route by direct contact with contaminated feces or nasopharyngeal secretions.
 Oral inoculation of calves with BToV has been shown to induce diarrhea with virus shed in feces under experimental conditions.
 The nasal route is another possible pathway for entry as BToV antigen and viral RNA have been detected in the nasal secretions of feedlot calves.
 Additionally, diarrhea has been induced after intranasal inoculation in Gn and CD calves.
 For bovine coronavirus (BCoV), respiratory tract infections have been reported to occur prior to enteric infections, indicating the possible importance of this route of transmission in the spread and pathogenesis of this distantly related group of enteric nidoviruses.
 It is possible that BToV, like BCoV, could initially replicate in nasal epithelial cells, and thereby amplify before being swallowed and infecting the intestinal tract.
-This hypothesis of BToV dual tropisms and its role on the virus pathogenesis should be further studied.
+This hypothesis for BToV pathogenesis should be further studied.

-BToV has a tissue tropism for enterocytes located from the lower half of the villi extending into the crypts, affecting the caudal portion of the small intestine (mid-jejunum through ileum) and the large intestine.
+BToV has a tissue tropism for enterocytes located from the lower half of the villi extending into the crypts, affecting the caudal portion of the small intestine (midjejunum through ileum) and the large intestine.
 Infection of other types of cells and organs by BToV has not been reported.